orcfax/network-status/incidents/0009-hard-fork.md

 1. Connecting the validator to ogmios so that block height may be incorporated as a validation metric analogous to how time is used by the validator.
 1. Completion of the cnt-indexer refactor to improve test coverage and create opportunities for better guard rails.
-1. Strategies for better determining node health, e.g. using a block height comparison with the cnt-indexer database status to determined an unhealthy node.
+1. Strategies for better determining node health, e.g. using a block height comparison with the cnt-indexer database status to determine an unhealthy node.
 1. Improving long-term monitoring of price data.

 ## Documentation improvements

-1. Update documentation with this lessons learned post fork to ensure a more complete recovery checklist.
+1. Update documentation with lessons learned post fork to ensure a more complete recovery checklist.